DCNN-Accelerator/docs/docs/hardware.md

 # Hardware Architecture

-The following outlines hardware specifications, block diagrams, pseudo code and important results and analysis for the project.
+The following outlines hardware specifications, block diagrams, pseudo code along with the results and analysis of the design.

 ![Verification](https://i.imgur.com/UFqZOds.gif[/img)